saleor/saleor-app-payment-stripe/README.md

-# Stripe app
+# Stripe App

-Warning: Stripe App is not yet available on the Saleor App store.
-You can a fork of this repository to self host it.
+> [!CAUTION]
+> Stripe App is not a production-ready app, but an integration example.
+It is not feature complete and must be self-hosted.

 ## Overview